BrianKiarieMwaniki/currency-converter/README.md

 # Currency Convert App

-This app use the Currency Exchange API from RapidAPI[https://rapidapi.com/hub] to convert from one currency to another
+This app uses the Currency Exchange API from RapidAPI[https://rapidapi.com/hub] to convert from one currency to another